fuzziqersoftware/newserv/README.md

 * Personal state commands
     * `$arrow <color-id>`: Change your lobby arrow color.
 The color may be specified by number (0-12) or by name (red, blue, green, yellow, purple, cyan, orange, pink, white, white2, white3, or black).
     * `$secid <section-id>`: Set your override section ID.
 After running this command, any games you create will use your override section ID for rare drops instead of your character's actual section ID.
 If you're in a game and you are the leader of the game, this also immediately changes the item tables used by the server when creating items.
 To revert to your actual section id, run `$secid` with no name after it.
-On the proxy server, this will not work if the remote server controls item drops.
+On the proxy, this will not work if the remote server controls item drops.
 If the server does not allow cheat mode anywhere (that is, "CheatModeBehavior" is "Off" in config.json), this command does nothing.
     * `$rand <seed>`: Set your override random seed (specified as a 32-bit hex value).
-This will make any games you create use the given seed for rare enemies.
-This also makes item drops deterministic in Blue Burst games hosted by newserv.
-On the proxy server, this command can cause desyncs with other players in the same game, since they will not see the overridden random seed.
+This will make any games you create use the given seed for rare enemies and item drops.
+On the proxy, this command can cause desyncs with other players in the same game, since they will not see the overridden random seed.
 To remove the override, run `$rand` with no arguments.
 If the server does not allow cheat mode anywhere (that is, "CheatModeBehavior" is "Off" in config.json), this command does nothing.
     * `$ln [name-or-type]`: Set the lobby number.
 Visible only to you.
 This command exists because some non-lobby maps can be loaded as lobbies with invalid lobby numbers.
 See the "GC lobby types" and "Ep3 lobby types" entries in the information menu for acceptable values here.
 Note that non-lobby maps do not have a lobby counter, so there's no way to exit the lobby without using either `$ln` again or `$exit`.
-On the game server, `$ln` reloads the lobby immediately; on the proxy server, it doesn't take effect until you load another lobby yourself (which means you'll like have to use `$exit` to escape).
+On the game server, `$ln` reloads the lobby immediately; on the proxy, it doesn't take effect until you load another lobby yourself (which means you'll like have to use `$exit` to escape).
 Run this command with no argument to return to the default lobby.
     * `$swa`: Enable or disable switch assist.
 When enabled, the server will unlock two-player and four-player doors in non-quest games when you step on any of the required switches.
     * `$exit`: If you're in a lobby, send you to the main menu (which ends your proxy session, if you're in one).
 If you're in a game or spectator team, send you to the lobby (but does not end your proxy session if you're in one).
 Does nothing if you're in a non-Episode 3 game and no quest is in progress.
     * `$patch <name>`: Run a patch on your client. `<name>` must exactly match the name of a patch on the server.

-* Character data commands (game server only)
+* Character data commands (non-proxy only)
     * `$savechar <slot>`: Save your current character data on the server in the specified slot.
 See the [server-side saves section](#server-side-saves) for more details.
     * `$loadchar <slot>`: Save your current character data on the server in the specified slot.
 See the [server-side saves section](#server-side-saves) for more details.
     * `$bbchar <username> <password> <slot>`: Save your current character data on the server in a different account's BB character slots.
 See the [server-side saves section](#server-side-saves) for more details.
+    * `$checkchar <slot>`: Tells you basic information about a server-side character previously saved using `$savechar`.
+    * `$deletechar <slot>`: Deletes a server-side character previously saved using `$savechar`.
     * `$edit <stat> <value>`: Modify your character data.
 See the [using $edit](#using-edit) section for details.

-* Blue Burst player commands (game server only)
+* Blue Burst player commands (non-proxy only)
     * `$bank [number]`: Switch your current bank, so you can access your other character's banks (if `number` is 1-4) or your shared account bank (if `number` is 0).
 If `number` is not given, switch back to your current character's bank.
     * `$save`: Save your character, system, and Guild Card data immediately.
 (By default, your character is saved every 60 seconds while online, and your account and Guild Card data are saved whenever they change.)

-* Game state commands (game server only)
+* Game state commands (non-proxy only)
     * `$maxlevel <level>`: Set the maximum level for players to join the current game.
 (This only applies when joining; if a player joins and then levels up past this level during the game, they are not kicked out, but won't be able to rejoin if they leave.)
     * `$minlevel <level>`: Set the minimum level for players to join the current game.
     * `$password <password>`: Set the game's join password.
 To unlock the game, run `$password` with nothing after it.
     * `$dropmode [mode]`: Change the way item drops behave in the current game. `mode` can be `none`, `client`, `shared`, `private`, or `duplicate`.
 If `mode` is not given, tells you the current drop mode without changing it.
 See the [item tables and drop modes section](#item-tables-and-drop-modes) for more information.
     * `$persist`: Enable or disable persistence for the current game.
 When persistence is on, the game will not be deleted when the last player leaves.
 The states of enemies, objects, and switches will be saved, and items left on the floor will not be deleted.
 (But if you're in the private or duplicate drop mode, items dropped by enemies are deleted - to make sure a certain item won't be deleted, you can pick it up and drop it again.)
 If the game is empty for too long (15 minutes by default), it is then deleted.

-* Episode 3 commands (game server only)
+* Episode 3 commands (non-proxy only)
     * `$spec`: Toggle the allow spectators flag for Episode 3 games.
 If any players are spectating when this flag is disabled, they are sent back to the lobby.
     * `$inftime`: Toggle infinite-time mode.
 Must be used before starting a battle.
 If infinite-time mode is on, the overall and per-phase time limits will be disabled regardless of the values chosen during battle rules setup.
 After completing a battle, infinite-time mode is reset to the server's default value (which can be set in Episode3BehaviorFlags in config.json).
     * `$dicerange [d:L-H] [1:L-H] [a1:L-H] [d1:L-H]`: Set override dice ranges for the next battle.
 The min and max dice values from the rules setup menu always apply to the ATK dice, but you can specify a different range for the DEF dice with `d:2-4` (for example).
 The `1:` override applies to the 1-player team in a 2v1 game (so you would set the 2-player team's desired dice range in the rules menu).
 You can also specify the 1-player team's ATK and DEF ranges separately with the `a1:` and `d1:` overrides.
 Note that these ranges will only be used if the chosen map or quest does not override them.